Vegan Dark Chocolate Mousse – All Natural Recipe, Dairy-Free Dessert. Sugar Free Option. Healthy and Delicious.

 I usually make this mousse with regular white sugar, but after receiving many requests for lower-glycemic dessert recipes I decided to test it with agave.
 It worked out great.
 You can also try stevia or another sugar-free sweetener to make it diabetic friendly.
 However you decide to sweeten it, remember that chilling in the refrigerator will mellow the flavor a bit, so be sure to add a little more sweetener than you think you need to get the flavor just right for serving.

-- 4 ripe avocados, peeled and pitted (weighing about 1 1/2 lbs unpeeled)
+- 4 whole ripe avocados peeled and pitted (weighing about 1 1/2 lbs unpeeled)

 - 1/2 cup cocoa powder